abey79/vpype/docs/fundamentals.rst

 A few more examples of layer processors include:

-* :program:`translate`: apply a translation to the geometries (i.e. move them)
+* :ref:`cmd_translate`: apply a translation to the geometries (i.e. move them)
-* :program:`linesort`: sort paths within the layer in such a way that the distance travelled by the plotter in pen-up position is minimized
+* :ref:`cmd_linesort`: sort paths within the layer in such a way that the distance travelled by the plotter in pen-up position is minimized
-* :program:`linesimplify`: reduce the number of points in paths while ensuring a specified precision, in order to minimize output file size
+* :ref:`cmd_linesimplify`: reduce the number of points in paths while ensuring a specified precision, in order to minimize output file size

 .. _fundamentals_global_processors: